-If expenditure obligations are not complied with and an exemption is not obtained, there is a risk that an application for forfeiture might be made by the Minister or "any person".
+If expenditure obligations are not complied with and an exemption has not been granted by the Minister, there is a risk that an application for forfeiture can be made by the Minister or "any person".

-Where an application for forfeiture is made by "any person", there will be an administrative hearing held before the Mining Warden to determine whether the breach of expenditure conditions is of sufficient gravity to warrant forfeiture.
-In relation to prospecting licences, the Warden may order forfeiture, impose a penalty of up to \$10,000 or dismiss the application.
-The Minister will then make the decision to either impose a fine or forfeit the tenement.
+Where an application for forfeiture is made by "any person", there will be a hearing before the Mining Warden to determine whether the breach of expenditure conditions is of sufficient gravity to warrant forfeiture.

-The DMP (on behalf of the Minister) may also issue a forfeiture notice for failure to pay rent or lodge a Form 5 Operations Report.
-If a forfeiture notice is issued, you will have 28 days to make payment and make submissions to the Minister as to why the tenement should not be forfeited.
-The Minister will then make the decision to either impose a fine or forfeit the tenement.
+DMIRS (on behalf of the Minister) can also issue a forfeiture notice for a failure to pay rent, lodge a Form 5 Operations Report or otherwise comply with tenement conditions.
+If a forfeiture notice is issued, a tenement holder will have 28 days to make payment and make submissions to the Minister as to why the tenement should not be forfeited.